-Staff does not agree that a request for an automobile gasoline station will result in the improvement of air quality as many of the potential customers would be from drive-by traffic and not destination driven.
+Staff does not agree that a request for an automobile gasoline station will result in the improvement of air quality.
 Further, the site is in a vacant area - no development is nearby.
-Patrons of this gasoline station would have to commute to and from this location, which does not reduce automobile travel.
+Patrons of this gasoline station will have to commute to and from this location, which does not reduce automobile travel.